-Purchase obligations represent legally-binding commitments to purchase inventory and other commitments made in the normal course of business to meet operational requirements.
+Purchase obligations represent legally binding commitments to purchase inventory and other commitments made in the normal course of business to meet operational requirements.
 Although open purchase orders are considered enforceable and legally binding, their terms generally give the Company the option to cancel, reschedule and/or adjust its requirements based on its business needs prior to the delivery of goods or performance of services.
 Obligations to purchase inventory and other commitments are generally expected to be fulfilled within one year.

-As of June 26, 2020, the Company had an outstanding commitment to third parties of \$11.1 million.
+As of June 25, 2021, the Company had purchase obligations and other commitments to third parties of \$918.7 million.